inxi man page

 - Show system battery (ID-x) data, charge, condition, plus extra information (if battery present).
 Uses /sys or, for BSDs without systctl battery data, dmidecode. dmidecode does not have very much information, and none about current battery state/charge/voltage.
 Supports multiple batteries when using /sys data.
-Note that for charge, the output shows the current charge, as well as its value as a percentage of the available capacity, which can be less than the original design capacity.
-In the following example, the actual current available capacity of the battery is 22.2 Wh. charge: 20.1 Wh 95.4% The condition item shows the remaining available capacity / original design capacity, and then this figure as a percentage of original capacity available in the battery. condition: 22.2/36.4 Wh (61%) With -x shows attached Device-x information (mouse, keyboard, etc.) if they are battery powered.
+Note that for charge:, the output shows the current charge, as well as its value as a percentage of the available capacity, which can be less than the original design capacity.
+In the following example, the actual current available capacity of the battery is 22.2 Wh. charge: 20.1 Wh (95.4%) The condition: item shows the remaining available capacity / original design capacity, and then this figure as a percentage of original capacity available in the battery. condition: 22.2/36.4 Wh (61%) With -x, or if voltage difference is critical, volts: item shows the current voltage, and the min: voltage.
+Note that if the current is below the minimum listed the battery is essentially dead and will not charge.
+Test that to confirm, but that's technically how it's supposed to work. volts: 12.0 min: 11.4 With -x shows attached Device-x information (mouse, keyboard, etc.) if they are battery powered.

 - -c, --color [0-42]

 - Set color scheme.
 If no scheme number is supplied, 0 is assumed.

 - -c [94-99]